abelian-gr0up/navigator/README.md

 <div output></div>
 ```

-You can leave it empty or build a cool loading animation with
+It can be left empty or build with a cool loading animtaion as in the following example:

+HTML:
 ```HTML
 <div output>
   <div id="loading">